Bengaluru (BLR) Airport

 As of December 2012, 50 million passengers have gone through the Airport since its opening in 2008.

-With a very long & just renovated runway, and an estimated 12.7 million passengers in 2012, Bangalore Airport is hub to Blue Dart Aviation, Kingfisher Airlines and Deccan Aviation, and is served by domestic and international airlines offering direct and connecting flights to all points of the globe.
+With a very long & just renovated runway, and an estimated 13 million passengers a year, Bangalore Airport is hub to Blue Dart Aviation, Kingfisher Airlines and Deccan Aviation, and is served by domestic and international airlines offering direct and connecting flights to all points of the globe.

 Bengaluru Airport's terminal complex includes one passenger terminal (T1) and a separate Hajj terminal which can handle up to 600 pilgrims.
 Terminal 1, opened in 2008, is already undergoing considerable expansion work.
 During this period proper signage will be posted throughout the terminal, and additional staff will be at hand, assisting passengers.

 Terminal 1 has four levels and is fully air conditioned.
 It serves both domestic and international operations.
-During its ongoing consruction work to expand the present terminal, four temporary walkways provide safe access to to it with proper signs & additional staff guiding you.
+During its ongoing expansion work, four temporary walkways provide safe access with proper signs & additional staff guiding you.
 Upon completion of the project T1 will have a new look and will also be able to handle large aircraft.
 Note that the Information counter in the Arrivals Hall is open 24/7 and can answer all passenger inquiries.

 The Ground level of the Terminal has, upon entry, offers a a few eateries, telephones and ATM machine; followed to the left by the International & Domestic check-in Hall with common use self-service; while to the right is an Information counter & the arrivals Hall from International arrivals emerge after picking up baggage in the baggage claim area and going through Red or Green Channel.